jared-christensen/AWS-SAML-Signin-Beautifier/README.md

-# AWS SAML Sign-in Beautifier
+# AWS SAML Signin Beautifier

-AWS SAML Sign-in Beautifier is a project aimed at improving the AWS SAML sign-in page by making role selection faster, enhancing UI readability, and adding colors for easier scanning.
+AWS SAML Signin Beautifier is a project aimed at improving the AWS SAML Signin page by making role selection faster, enhancing UI readability, and adding colors for easier scanning.
 This is especially useful for users managing multiple AWS accounts.

 ## What This Project Does